The Eames Massacre Monument

-In the summer of 1675, the Massachusetts Bay provided four soldiers to secure the Framingham area.
-By the fall, there were no new attacks in the region and the council in Boston couldn't justify the cost of the troops and decided to bring the troops back to Boston.
+In the summer of 1675, Massachusetts Bay provided four soldiers to secure the Framingham area.
+By the fall, there were no new attacks in the region, and the council in Boston couldn't justify the cost of the troops and decided to bring the troops back to Boston.

 In January 1676, word got around that surrounding towns were at risk of being attacked by Indians.
 Thomas Eames took action and traveled to Boston to get ammunition and military help to protect his family.

 While Thomas was away, eleven Indians attacked the house and farm.
 His wife Mary defended herself using hot soap.
 She was quickly overpowered and was killed along with five other children.
 The remaining children were taken into captivity and the house and barn were burned.
 Horses and livestock were stolen.